exercism/cpp/docs/TESTS.md

 $ mkdir build
 $ cd build
 $ cmake -G "Unix Makefiles" ..
+$ make
 ```

 This example shows creating empty files for the implementation before
 running CMake.

-"Simply type make in the build directory to compile the tests.
+Simply type make in the build directory to compile the tests.
 This should
 generate compile time errors.
 Once the errors are fixed make will build and
-run the tests."
+run the tests.

 #### Windows with Visual Studio 2013